1936 United States presidential election in Illinois: Turnout

+The total vote in the general election was 3,956,522.
 Both major parties held non-binding state-run preferential primaries on April 14.

 Democratic

-The 1936 Illinois Democratic presidential primary was held on April 14, 1936 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1936 presidential election.
+The 1936 Illinois Democratic presidential primary was held on April 14, 1936, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1936 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.

 Republican

-The 1936 Illinois Republican presidential primary was held on April 14, 1936 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1936 presidential election.
+The 1936 Illinois Republican presidential primary was held on April 14, 1936, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1936 presidential election.

 The preference vote was a "beauty contest".
 Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.